Samuel Little's childhood house.

 During his 18-month stint at the reformatory school, his behavior worsened, and he racked up dozens of violations.

-During the late 1960s, his mother entered his life again.
+His mother entered his life again in the late 1960s.
 Shortly afterwards, he decided to relocate to Miami, Florida, so that he could live with her.

 He committed his first known murder in the early hours of January 1st, 1971, when he strangled a woman named Mary Jo Brosley to death.

-Brosley was an alcoholic who had abandoned her 7-year-old son a couple of months beforehand.
-According to Little, the pair met at a bar in Miami on New Year's Eve.
+Brosley was an alcoholic who had abandoned her 7-year-old son a few months prior.
+Little told investigators that the pair met at a bar in Miami on New Year's Eve.

-From that point on, he became a drifter who continuously traveled from state to state, murdering women and committing lesser crimes such as shoplifting along the way.
+Following the murder, he became a drifter who continuously traveled from state to state, killing women and committing lesser crimes such as shoplifting along the way.

 Between 1971 and 1997, he killed at least 60 women in Ohio, California, Texas, Maryland, Louisiana, Georgia, Tennessee, Illinois, Mississippi, South Carolina, Kentucky, Arkansas, Nevada, and Arizona.